-Voting entitlements of councillors
+Voting Entitlements of Councillors

-- 11.1 Each councillor is entitled to one (1) vote. - 11.2 The person presiding at a meeting of the Council has, in the event of an equality of votes, a second or casting vote. - Where the chairperson declines to 11.3 exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost.
+- 11.1 Each councillor is entitled to one (1) vote. - 11.2 The person presiding at a meeting of the Council has, in the event of an equality of votes, a second or casting vote. - 11.3 Where the chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost have voted against the Motion.